How to Write a Business Case (20 Free Templates & Examples)

 The governance section explains the structure of the project and the different levels of decision making.
 Most businesses already have a project management process framework that supports the new initiative through each phase or stage.

-The section to include are:
+The sections to include are:

 • Roles and responsibilities ( RACI Chart)